DiSSCo/openDS/faqs/faqcompare.md

 ESN explains an Extended Specimen (ES) as being the linkage between a physical specimen and all its derived preparation materials to all its local and externally derived digital products.

 Thus, DS and ES are conceptually very alike.
-Technical notions and how DS/ES might be implemented have evolved somewhat independently in Europe and the USA, giving rise to the openDS initiative and the Extended Specimen Network respectively.
-Nevertheless, with their common origin in the concept work by [Webster and colleagues](https://isbnsearch.org/isbn/9781498729154), they share the same basic idea nd goals of connecting all the data derived from or about a physical specimen to that specimen.
+Technical notions of how DS and ES might be implemented have emerged independently in Europe and the USA, giving rise to the openDS initiative and the Extended Specimen Network respectively.
+Nevertheless, with their common origin in the concept work by [Webster and colleagues](https://isbnsearch.org/isbn/9781498729154), they share the same basic idea and goals of connecting all the data derived from or about a physical specimen to that specimen in order to extend what is known about it.

 END.